C4Q/AC-iOS-TextFields/README.md

     }
 ```

-> Swift will give you a warning about "Result of call to 'textFieldsAreValid()" is unused.
+> Note: Swift will give you a warning about "Result of call to 'textFieldsAreValid()" is unused.
 This is because by default, there is a setting in "Build Settings" for projects that automatically generates these warnings.
 You can silence these in two ways:

-1. Add `@discardableResult` just before the `func` keyword of a function or
+> 1. Add `@discardableResult` just before the `func` keyword of a function or
-2. Assigning the return value to `_` (as in `_ = self.textFieldsAreValid()`)
+> 2. Assigning the return value to `_` (as in `_ = self.textFieldsAreValid()`)

+> Developer's Note: Take another moment to think about why it was valuable here to move code that would perform the same task out into its own function.
+You may be wondering why we couldn't simply copy-paste the code into each part.
+>
+> Well, you *could* do that and that would work... now.
+But if you needed to make *any* changes to that code you copied, you'd have to make it **EVERYWHERE** you copied it.
+And because we're human, there's a good chance we're not going to remember *every* place that code needs to be changed.
+And so, we've introduced to potential for nasty bugs.

 ---
-### 4. Live Validation
+### 5. Live Validation

 As previously mentioned, we can also do "live" validation.
 Meaning, the user receives feedback about what they're typing as they type rather than when finally hitting `return` or the `login` button.

->> TODO: fill out exercise answers, add to exercises file
 #### Exercise:

-1. This process of live validation is done in `shouldChangeCharacters`.
-Let's add a validation to the `nameTextField` making sure that users can only type in letters and spaces.
+1. This process of live validation is commonly done in `shouldChangeCharacters`.
+Let's add a validation to the `nameTextField` making sure that users can only type in letters.
+But because we're probably going to want to do something similar to the password textfield, let's create a separate function in `LoginViewController` that will allow use to reuse code *and* unit test.

 ```swift
     func string(_ string: String, containsOnly characterSet: CharacterSet) -> Bool {